Skip to main content

 A lack of Internet service and computer equipment were the principal barriers of this program since many living in Appalachia have limited or no broadband access.
 Used loaner equipment was a necessity and was reused as much as possible.
 Roughly 95% of smoking cessation participants required loaner equipment.

-CM cost approximately $296 per participant for program financial incentives.
+At the time of the original study, CM cost was approximately $296 per participant for program financial incentives.
 Additionally, there were ongoing costs for loaner equipment (e.g., laptop, web camera, CO monitor) and Internet access that would further increase the expense of implementing CM.
 These costs could make this program difficult to use widely without grant funding.

 Replication